anyscale/madewithml.github.io/docs/courses/mlops/api.md

 ## Request

+Users will interact with our API in the form of a request.
 We'll first take a look at the different components of a request:

 ### URI